horgh/catbox/README.md

     then I'll probably do something else.
 I'll try to track differences.
   * Minimal configuration
   * Simple and easily extensible
+  * If there are extra parameters to commands, ignore them.

 # Setup